– scroll down to see further images –

 The pair is in fine condition with rounded contours from handling and use.
 One is adorned with a trade, glass-bead necklace; the other has a beaded anklet.
 They retain remnants of tukula powder in their crevices, which was applied to protect the image from insect damage and also out of a belief that it had healing or magical properties.
 Overall, this pair are very fine examples.

 Yoruba people have the highest dizygotic (non-identical) twinning rate in the world.
-The births of twins amongst Yoruba women are four times more likely than anywhere else in the world.
-Unfortunately, the mortality rate of the twins also is very high.
+The birth of twins amongst Yoruba women are four times more likely than anywhere else.
+Unfortunately, the mortality rate of the twins also was high.
 Ere Ibeji figures were carved as spiritual representations of the twins who died.
-(Ere Ibeji is a combination of Yoruba words: ere ‘sacred image’, ibi ‘born’ and eji ‘two’.)
 These figures were commissioned from village carvers, who were also often highly trained priests (Babalawo).
-They images were carved as adults, rather than as the deceased infants.
-It is common in African sculpture that child features in carving are more mature, including elaborate coiffures, scarifications on the face, fully developed breasts (on female figures), pubic hair and prominent genitalia.
+The images were carved as adults, rather than as the deceased infants.
+It is common in African sculpture that representations of children are made with adult-like qualities, including elaborate coiffures, scarifications on the face, fully developed breasts (on female figures), pubic hair and prominent genitalia.
 They were usually placed on a shrine dedicated to Elegba (a divine messenger deity) in the living area of the house and fed, bathed and dressed regularly.
 These figures were particularly special to the mother, who kept them close to her and caressed the figures in a loving manner, hence the wear that genuinely old examples exhibit.